affraike/full_scale_scala_app/README.md

 cd full_scale_scala_app
 ```

-First, make sure that the file 'backend/conf/application.conf' is in this configuration :
+Then, make sure that the file 'backend/conf/application.conf' is in this configuration :
 ```
 slick.dbs.default {
   db = {